hossein1387/BARVINN/docs/verification.rst

   Class structure of PITO verification

-In testbench setup phase, we usually put the DUT into reset mode and we will provide reset configurations.
+In the testbench setup phase, we usually put the DUT into reset mode and we will provide reset configurations.
 At this stage, we should load any firmware into the instruction ram and load data ram with the data generated by the compiler.
 We should also initialize the register files and prepare the start sequence for the processor.
-However, this can overwritten by the test in case there are other things need to be added.
-In testbench run phase we usually run the firmware on the DUT.
+However, this can be overwritten by the test in case there are other things that need to be added.
+In the testbench run phase, we usually run the firmware on the DUT.
 However, before that, we should kick start the monitor to sync with the DUT.
 Finally, in the report phase, we report the result of the test.
 The testbench base class has a `test_stat` variable that is passed to the monitor class.
 In the report phase, we will use this data structure to report the result of the test.

 Testbench Top
 --------------

-Unlike the previous testbench components, testbench top is a SystemVerilog module.
-As it can be seen in :numref:`verif_env`, testbench top module instantiate all the other components (DUT, tests, interface).
+Unlike the previous testbench components, the testbench top is a SystemVerilog module.
+As it can be seen in :numref:`verif_env`, the testbench top module instantiate all the other components (DUT, tests, interface).
 It also connects the DUT to the testbench through the interface.
 Another important task of this module is to call the three phase of the testbench that was described earlier.
 The testbench top module also provides the clock signal for the entire system.

 Running a Test in PITO Verification Environment
 ------------------------------------------------

 Our design supports `FuseSoC <https://github.com/olofk/fusesoc>`_.
-In order to run any of the tests provided, you will first need to make make sure that the Vivado is available in thesystem.
-We are currently support Vivado 2019.1:
+In order to run any of the tests provided, you will first need to make make sure that the Vivado is available in the system.
+We currently support Vivado 2019.1:

 .. code:: bash